HilayMehta/IVF_Clinic_Ranking_Prototype/README.md

 - The user types something like *“We live in Seattle and are looking for top IVF clinics.”* in UI
 - Streamlit issues a **GET** to `/get_ranked_clinics?user_prompt=...`.
 - In Backend, retrieves clinics from PostgreSQL and calls `get_clinic_candidates_for_ranking` to rank clinics.
 Pass the prompt + ranked list to the Perplexity LLM.
 Return an LLM-generated summary as JSON
-- UI displays the clinic's recommendation text, and if the clinic is a GAIA Partner, it is shown as a highlighted tag.
+- UI displays the clinic's recommendation text, and if the clinic is a Partner, it is shown as a highlighted tag.
 For future versions, **clinic URLs as clickable links** can be included to help users quickly explore options and save time.

 ---